-Ensure sufficient resources and invest in our workforce for the long-term health and effectiveness of VCTC.
+Support and invest in our workforce and ensure excellent internal administrative and financial resources and systems for the long-term health and effectiveness of VCTC.

 The strategies shown with each of the goals in the following pages will be implemented through a collaboration of VCTC management and all department staff.